-This pretty Herefordshire church is well hidden on the edge of a local farm.
-Currently there is no use of the church other than a tourism site, however there may be an opportunity to discuss voluntary opportunities with the users of the farm, which includes a school.
-Signatures in the visitor book indicates popular support for the church and for The Churches Conservation Trust from tourism.
+This pretty Herefordshire church is somewhat of a hidden gem.
+Additional members of the community support the church well but less regularly through attendance at events.
+Signatures in the visitor book indicates popular support for the church and for The Churches Conservation Trust.

-liability.
-This message of our current annualised maintenance costs could be amplified through information presented in the church.
-Marketing could focus on historical societies with an interest in the history of the local area, seeking bookings to tour the church alongside other popular Herefordshire venues with a related connection.
-Voluntary effort towards research and interpretation products could facilitate encouragement of these bookings at the same time as enriching the visitor experience further.
-The site has open floor space for alternative use.
+Marketing could focus on historical societies with an interest in the history of the local area.
+Voluntary effort towards research and interpretation products could facilitate encouragement of these bookings at the same time as enriching the visitor experience further. presented throughout the church could present an opportunity to make visitors aware of our annualised maintenance liability.

+The site has limited open floor space for alternative use.
 Additional revenue could derive from promotion of local, sympathetic businesses seeking to promote services and products through signage at the church.
-The church could be a site for Champing if there is enough support for the idea.

-The community may need to review some of the options detailed in this summary towards the shortfall against annualised maintenance costs, addressing the risk of necessary repairs wanting for funds in future seasons.
+The Community may need to give consideration to the options detailed in this summary towards the shortfall against annualised maintenance costs, addressing the risk of necessary repairs wanting for funds in future seasons.

 CCT will need to provide a walk around guide and additional notice board signage for visitors early in 2020.
 A supply of Christmas cards and a sponsor for the Christmas Memory Tree might also help develop useful income against maintenance liability.